 In this study, total reproductive costs and accessory costs both showed a steeper than isometric increase with seed size (Table 2), indicating proportion of reproductive energy invested in accessory tissues is higher in larger-seeded species.
-This contrasts with previous studies that have found an isometric increase in total reproductive costs and accessory costs with increasing seed size (Henery & Westoby 2001; Moles, Warton & Westoby 2003; Lord & Westoby 2006; Chen et al. 2010; Lord & Westoby 2012).
+This contrasts with previous studies that have found an isometric increase in total reproductive costs and accessory costs with increasing seed size (Henery & Westoby 2001; Moles et al. 2003; Lord & Westoby 2006; Chen et al. 2010; Lord & Westoby 2012).
 They affirmed theories on optimal energy allocation that suggest that despite the enormous diversity of floral forms and the known adaptive function of many floral parts (Harder & Barrett 2006; Harder & Johnson 2009), all seeds sizes are equally costly to produce (Rosenheim et al. 2010; Mironchenko & Kozłowski 2014).
 Our result suggests that among our study species there are (slight) additional benefits to being large-seeded that have not been explored in this study, such as higher seedling germination and success (Moles & Westoby 2006).

 Shifts in accessory costs with plant size and age

 An additional motivation for this study was to determine if accessory costs shifted with plant age, size or RE.
-The theoretical literature suggests that for plants to increase their allocation to reproduction (versus growth) as they grow and age, plants must realize some compounding benefit (Myers & Doyle 1983; Sibly, Calow & Nichols 1985; Reekie & Bazzaz 1987a; Kozlowski 1992).
+The theoretical literature suggests that for plants to increase their allocation to reproduction (versus growth) as they grow and age, plants must realize some compounding benefit (Myers & Doyle 1983; Sibly et al. 1985; Reekie & Bazzaz 1987a; Kozlowski 1992).
 Increasing mortality with age and concurrent decreases in future reproductive value, is one mechanism that can increase reproductive allocation (RA) in older plants.
 Decreasing accessory costs, and hence more efficient seed production, with increasing RA is another obvious compounding benefit.
 If, for instance, accessory costs declined with RE, plants should be selected to have fewer, larger reproductive episodes (Kelly 1994; Kelly & Sork 2002) or delay reproduction until they are larger and can invest more energy in reproduction (Cole 1954; Wenk & Falster 2015).
 This pattern was not observed in this dataset.
 Across individuals within a species, total accessory costs and accessory cost components did not shift consistently with plant size, age, or total reproductive investment (Supplementary Material).
 The consistent lack of shift in per seed accessory costs (or seedset, data not shown) with RE (or bud count, data not shown) is notable.
 There is a large literature on expected and observed trends in pollination and seedset with the size of the floral display, with quite disparate patterns, but we had not anticipated a flat relationship for 13 of 14 species (Supplementary Material).
 In conclusion, for many species, the sample sizes of the current data set are large and we sampled across their entire age range, such that if a shift in accessory costs (or accessory cost components) existed with plant size, age, or RE it should have been detected in this data.

 Estimating reproductive effort

-Realistic estimates of RE are essential for many research questions: plant functional growth models require estimates of the proportion of photosynthetic energy that is allocated to growth versus reproduction (Fisher et al. 2010; Falster et al. 2011; Scheiter, Langan & Higgins 2013), while demographic models may need estimates of seed production for a given RE (Garcia & Ehrlen 2002; Miller et al. 2012).
+Realistic estimates of RE are essential for many research questions: plant functional growth models require estimates of the proportion of photosynthetic energy that is allocated to growth versus reproduction (Fisher et al. 2010; Falster et al. 2011; Scheiter et al. 2013), while demographic models may need estimates of seed production for a given RE (Garcia & Ehrlen 2002; Miller et al. 2012).
 The current study – and others – have shown that plants are allocating energy to many different reproductive tissues, with a notably small proportion going to seeds.
 However, the detailed measurements required to account for all reproductive energy expenditure are not practical for many research projects and pointing researchers to the best rapidly-obtainable estimates of total RE would be beneficial to many.